HackBeanpot/website-2021/README.md

 ## HackBeanpot's website for 2021.
 _Written in React and served using GitHub Pages.
-We use Gatsby to compile our files into static assets for deployment._
+We use a Gatsby boilerplate that compiles into static assets for deployment._

 ## Getting Set Up For Development